 The surviving relatives include his wife Mary Lou; three sons Rick (Sharon) McDowell and Brent (Lib) McDowell, both of Avilla, and Gary (Vikki) McDowell of Albion; two daughters Jill (Terry) Shively of Columbia City and Holly (Wayne) Gibson of Churubusco; 13 grandchildren and four great-grandchildren.

 In addition to his parents, he was preceded in death by two sisters Pauline Clark and Marceil Scott.

 Funeral services will be held at 10:30 a. m.
 Tuesday, December 16, 2008, in the Merriam Christian Chapel with Pastor Terry L. Zolman, officiating.

-The family will receive friends at the mortuary on Saturday from 2 to 8 p. m., or one hour prior to the service.Â Harmony Lodge 19 IOOF will conduct memorial services at 7:45 p. m.
-Saturday at the mortuary.
+The family will receive friends at the church multi-purpose room on Monday from 2 to 8 p. m., or one hour prior to the service Tuesday morning.

 Interment will be in the Christian Chapel Cemetery, Merriam.

 For those who wish, memorials may be directed to the Merriam Christian Chapel Missionary Fund.

 Sheets & Childs Funeral Home in Churubusco is in charge of the arrangements.